-- ANALYSIS: Maui Oceanview LP will develop 300 Workforce Rental Housing Units, including 125 units fulfilling an MLP commitment for workforce rentals as a condition of land use approvals for MLP's Kapalua Mauka project.
-Maui Oceanview LP will be negotiating with the County of Maui amendments to the Housing Agreement to address additional workforce housing provisions arising from community engagement discussions and meetings; for example, Maui Oceanview LP also will offer for sale 100 Workforce Multi-Family Housing Units. - GOAL: 4.4 A diverse array of emerging economic sectors. - OBJECTIVE: 4.4.2 Increase the development of renewable energy technologies that are supported by the local community - POLICY: 4.4.2.a Support the expansion of the renewable energy sector and the use of solar, wind, wave, and biofuel technologies.
+ANALYSIS: Petitioner will develop 300 workforce rental housing units, including 125 units fulfilling an MLP commitment for workforce rentals as a condition of land use approvals for MLP's Kapalua Mauka project.
+Petitioner will be negotiating with the County of Maui regarding amendments to the Residential Workforce Housing Agreement to address additional workforce housing provisions arising from community engagement discussions and meetings; for example, Petitioner also will offer for sale 100 workforce multi-family housing units.

+- GOAL: 4.4 A diverse array of emerging economic sectors. - OBJECTIVE: 4.4.2 Increase the development of renewable energy technologies that are supported by the local community - POLICY: 4.4.2.a Support the expansion of the renewable energy sector and the use of solar, wind, wave, and biofuel technologies.